-The program counter (PC) controls the sequence in which the instructions stored in program PROM are executed and its contents specify full range of program memory.
+The program counter (PC) controls the sequence in which the instructions stored in the program ROM are executed and its contents specify a full range of program memory.

-After accessing a program memory word to fetch an instruction code, the contents of the program counter are incremented by one.
+After accessing a program memory word to fetch an instruction code, the contents of the program counter are incremented by 1.
 The program counter then points to the memory word containing the next instruction code.

-When executing a jump instruction, conditional skip execution, loading PCL register, subroutine call, initial reset, internal interrupt, external interrupt or return from subroutine, the PC manipulates the program transfer by loading the address corresponding to each instruction.
+When executing a jump instruction, conditional skip execution, loading PCL register, subroutine call, initial reset, internal interrupt, external interrupt or return from subroutine, the PC manages the program transfer by loading the address corresponding to each instruction.